galister/wlx-overlay-s/README.md

 # Known Issues

+## Auto-Start not working on SteamVR 2.4.4

+This seems to only affect SteamVR 2.4.4 (stable as of writing).
+Try switching to `temp_v1.27.5` or `beta` using the SteamVR beta selection if this bothers you.
+(The `linux-v1.14` branch will not work.)

 ## Modifiers get stuck in weird ways

 This is a rare issue that can make your desktop not react to click or keys due to a modifier being stuck somewhere.
 Restarting the overlay fixes this.